purescript/documentation/errors/OrphanTypeDeclaration.md

 ## Cause

-Purescript requires that the type declaration for a function or value (i.e. the line with the `::` in it) be followed immidiatly by the definition of that function or value (i.e. the line with the `=` in it).
-The compiler has found a declaration for which a defination did not follow.
+Purescript requires that the type declaration for a function or value (i.e. the line with the `::` in it) be followed immediately by the definition of that function or value (i.e. the line with the `=` in it).
+The compiler has found a declaration for which a definition did not follow.

 The most common cause of this error are typographical issues.
 Check to see that the declaration and the definition are spelled the same.
-Purescript is a whitespace sensitive language and the presence of an extra space can make the defination look like a part of the declaration.
+Purescript is a whitespace sensitive language and the presence of an extra space can make the definition look like a part of the declaration.

 ## Fix

 - Ensure that the next (non-comment) line is the definition for the listed declaration.
 - Check that the spelling of they two matches.
 - Check for extra spaces.
-Both declarationa and defination should start with the same indentation.
+Both declaration and definition should start with the same indentation.